 About the ICAS Book Prize

-Since its inception the IBP has grown from an experiment with 50 books and 5 dissertations to an established prize with more than 200 publications submitted by 60 publishers worldwide and 100 dissertations.
-In 2013 a new category of prizes was added: The Reading Committee Accolades.
-This gives the Reading Committees the opportunity to single out and give credit to more outstanding books and dissertations than only the winners.
-In 2007 the Colleagues' Choice Award was established.
-This award is determined by the public, who cast their votes online through the IBP Polling Booth (opens 15 March 2019).
+Since its inception, the IBP has grown from an experiment with 50 books and 5 dissertations to a prestious prize with more than 750 publications and dissertations.
+In 2013, a new category of prizes was added: The Reading Committee Accolades.
+This gives the Reading Committees the opportunity to single out and give credit to more outstanding books and dissertations.

 Paul van der Velde (IBP General Secretary)